weberBen/doi2bibtex/README.md

 remove_url_if_doi: true         # Remove the `url` field if it is redundant with the `doi` field
 resolve_adsurl: true            # Query ADS to resolve the `adsurl` field, requires API token
 update_arxiv_if_doi: true       # Update arXiv entries with DOI information, if available ("related DOI")
+search_sources: ["openalex", "crossref", "semanticscholar"] # Sources to query when searching articles by title
+merge_search_results: false # If true, combines results from all sources; if false, uses sources sequentially until a match is found
+semantic_scholar_api_key: "" # Semantic Scholar API if needed
+openalex_email: "" # OpenAlex email if needed
 ```